 FishDuck Sportswriting and Editing Positions

 Are we paid for Sportswriting or Editing?
-Our volunteer Positions and Internships are an unpaid three to five hours a week working for an All-Volunteer site that promotes Oregon sports and has been nationally recognized by the Wall Street Journal and the Washington Post.
+Our volunteer Positions and Internships are an unpaid three to five hours a week working for a site that promotes Oregon sports and has been nationally recognized by the Wall Street Journal and the Washington Post.
 Volunteers and Interns often get offered better opportunities and paying jobs at larger websites, newspapers and even professional sports franchises in the NHL and NFL from their time using FishDuck.com as a platform to show their skills.
 For many of us–it is simply great fun to write or edit to such a wide audience.

 What is FishDuck.com?
 Go to the “About Us” page on the site.
 (Top menu bar or click here)

 When do we start?
 We can start soon–when are you ready?

 How long is the Volunteer Position/Internship?
 It is for minimum of three college terms, or nine months, and students/volunteers can stay as long as they want.
 We put a ton of time into helping you learn the Media Technology, our way of being a successful sportswriter and editor, and how to improve your writing skills.
 We need enough contributions back in return for the volunteer hours given to help writers and make worth our investment of time.

 Most of our volunteers are not students, but have full-time jobs, families, and other activities but give three to five hours a week to enjoy writing or editing for the benefit of our 30,000 unique readers that come to us every month.
-We all have doing what we love to do–write and edit!
+We all are doing what we love to do–write and edit!